 The obvious implication is to look at localised keywords – for example, "personal injury Norwich".
 This works particularly well if you can include the local term in the ad copy, as it will benefit your ad's 'quality score' (which is explained below).

 Another option is to use Google geo-targeting options.
-This allows you to only serve adverts to users who Google determine to be in your targeted area, or to exclude certain regions.
+This allows you to only serve ads to users who Google determine to be in your targeted area, or to exclude certain regions.

 There are also dozens of more focused keywords to look at (often referred to as 'long tail' searches).
 For example, "accident at work claim" or "brain injury compensation claim".
 Search engines automatically suggest longer search terms as you type.

 More creatively, you might think about searches not directly related to legal services.
-For example, someone searching for "domestic violence" might well need the services of a family lawyer.
+For example, someone searching for "domestic violence" might well need the services of a family lawyer, or a search for "how to value my business" signals a potential opportunity for a corporate lawyer experienced in selling businesses.

-It's worth thinking about whether a search suggests that someone is looking to instruct a lawyer or at an earlier stage of research.
+It is worth thinking about whether a search suggests that someone is looking to instruct a lawyer or at an earlier stage of research.
 In both cases, they might well click on your ad (costing you money).
 But the first is more likely to lead to new business, at least in the short term.
 A search like "online conveyancing quote" is more likely to lead to a quick instruction than "legal costs when moving home".
+This is called commercial intent and it has a major impact on the conversion rate of the enquiries you receive, bearing in mind that the cost of dealing with the enquiries that do not convert is all part of the ROI calculation for your firm's PPC campaigns.

 Ideally, you want to hit the sweet spot, choosing search terms where the cost per click is relatively modest but the likelihood of instruction and the fees you can generate are high.
 In general, a campaign involving multiple long tail keywords will be more cost-effective than targeting broader searches.

-"Search data lets experts understand which keywords are used by people likely to instruct you, and which very similar keywords are used by people simply looking something up … so you can target one group and avoid the other"
+"Search data lets experts understand which keywords are used by people likely to instruct you, and which keywords are used by people simply looking something up … so you can target one group and avoid the other."

 PPC advertising options